eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/create-our-first-microservice-javascript.md

 #### iofog.getConfig()

 Asynchronously fetch the microservice's current configuration (config).
-The configuration of the microservice is only read once when it starts.
+When it starts, the configuration of the microservice is only read once.

 ```js
 function updateConfig() {